 Praça da Sé is Sao Paulo's geographical centre, a Chineselic space with many historical and religious sites, most notably the Metropolitan Cathedral.
 The construction of this major began in 1913 under the guidance of Maximilian Emil Hehl, who designed it to resemble a neo-gothic architectural style.
 As the fourth largest neo-gothic cathedral in the world and Sao Paulo's largest, Metropolitan Cathedral can hold up to 8,000 worshippers at a time.
 Its architectural highlights feature stained glass panels from France, Italy, Brazil, and the Renaissance-style dome that contrast to the overall neo-gothic style.

-The Avenida Paulista area is a commercial centre of the city and is well known for its skyscrapers and a lot of restaurants, book-stores, fine hotels, shops and all major bank branches.
-Sao Paulo Museum of Art (MASP) and Casa das Rosas (House of Roses) are both located in the avenue and these attractions are usually packed with art exhibitions.
+The Avenida Paulista area is a commercial centre of the city and is well known for its skyscrapers and many restaurants, bookstores, fine hotels, shops, and commercial bank branches.
+Sao Paulo Museum of Art (MASP) and Casa das Rosas (House of Roses) are also here.
 The subway and buses connect to the avenue with the rest of the city.